sauravpanchal/bookmarks/README.md

 # bookmarks
 Bookmark REST API build using Flask framework.

+Tip : You can clone this repo, run this REST API locally then, import the same through Postman

 NOTE : Due to hosting issues, there's internal server error (5xx)

 <br>